Guide

 Reconstruct Org Charts from Email CC Patterns

 CC patterns encode organizational hierarchy.
 When someone always CCs the same person on outbound messages, that's a reporting signal.
 When one person gets CC'd by five different senders at the same company, they're almost certainly a manager.
-This guide extracts those signals from Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP inboxes and reconstructs reporting lines without touching a CRM.
+This guide extracts those signals from any email inbox and reconstructs reporting lines without touching a CRM.

 Why CC patterns encode hierarchy

+CC patterns encode hierarchy because people CC upward, not sideways or downward.
 According to research published by MIT’s Human Dynamics Lab, email metadata predicts organizational structure more accurately than self-reported org charts in 68% of cases.
-The CC field is the richest signal.
-People don’t CC randomly.
-They CC upward.
+The CC field is the richest signal because it exposes who needs visibility on decisions.

 Three CC behaviors map directly to reporting relationships: